 If you have mild fibrous dysplasia that's discovered incidentally and you have no signs or symptoms, your risk of developing deformity or fracturing your bone is low.
-Your doctor can monitor your condition with follow-up X-rays every six months.
-If there's no progression, you don't need treatment.
+Your doctor can monitor your condition with periodic X-rays.

 Your doctor may recommend surgery in order to:

 - Remove an affected area of bone (lesion) that's causing you difficulty

 - Relieve pressure on a nerve, particularly if the lesion is in your skull or face